elisiariocouto/jsonschema-markdown/README.md

   Load a file and output the markdown.

 Options:
+  --footer / --no-footer  Add a footer with the time the markdown was
+                          generated and a link to the project.
   --version               Show the version and exit.
   --help                  Show this message and exit.

 # Example
 $ jsonschema-markdown schema.json > schema.md